Leryamerlennn/traffic-sign-recognition/README.md

 ## 🎯 Key Insights

 - Detection is the main bottleneck: inaccurate ROI → unavoidable CNN errors.
-- SE-blocks improved accuracy without increasing model complexity.
 - Augmentations were essential for robustness to night, glare, rain, and noise.
 - The full pipeline performs reliably on real road images.